-- "Alameda County Register" or "Register" means the register created by Section 17.##.050 of this chapter. - "Board of Supervisors" or "Board" means the Board of Supervisors of the County of Alameda. - "Building official" means the building official designated in Chapter 15.08 of Title 15 of this code, and his or her designee(s).
+"Alameda County Register" or "Register" means the list of properties officially recognized as historically significant register created by Section 17.##.050 of this chapter.

+"Board of Supervisors" or "Board" means the Board of Supervisors of the County of Alameda.

+"Building official" means the building official designated in Chapter 15.08 of Title 15 of this code, and his or her designee(s).